Keyfactor/f5-bigiq-rest-orchestrator/README.md

 ## Versioning

-The version number of a the F5 Big IQ Orchestrator can be verified by right clicking on the F5BigIQ.dll file, selecting Properties, and then clicking on the Details tab.
+The version number of a the F5 Big IQ Orchestrator Extension can be verified by right clicking on the F5BigIQ.dll file, selecting Properties, and then clicking on the Details tab.

 ## F5 Big IQ Prerequisites